ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 ### Chosen Design

 Given the benefits of having a motor co-axial with the impacter and those of having a low volume to output force ratio with the rotational-to-linear cylindrical impacter system, this became the chosen testbed for further exploration.
+In this prototype, for the purpose of allowing the greatest variance in angles and spring compression, I have chosen to limit the number of helix rises to three.
+Fewer rises can acheive the same spring compression with lower angles.
+So lower friction forces resist the motor as it compresses the spring.

 #### Components